How can a claim help me?

 Your claim will be assessed in two stages.

 - Stage One: Your claim will be reviewed in your Faculty by the appointed reviewer.
 They may accept your claim, ask for further explanation or evidence or ask the Mitigating Circumstances Panel to review the claim.

 - Stage Two: The Mitigating Circumstances Panel reviews each claim referred to it at regular meetings throughout the year.
 These are timed to ensure recommendations to accept claims can be sent in a timely manner for Boards of Examiners.

 After stage one you will receive an e-mail to the account listed on your form confirming the action that has been taken.
 If you claim has been referred to the panel, the date of the panel will be included for reference.
 After the panel the recommendation that will be made to the Board of Examiners will be e-mailed to you.
 Letters will not be posted in hard copy.

 A plea will be considered to be withdrawn if it has been referred back to you and no response has been received after a reasonable deadline, or if no evidence has been provided to support the plea following the request for evidence.

 You will be informed whether your claim was accepted or rejected – together with the rationale for so doing – by email to the account you provided on the form.

 The Mitigating Circumstances Panel is a central University body which reviews claims referred to it along with the evidence provided and consider whether it meets the definition for mitigating circumstances and has been supported by appropriate evidence.

-Membership of the panel includes the Director for Student Services, academic representatives from each Faculty, a representative from the Disability Service, and the Students’ Union Vice-President for Education & Welfare (or nominee).
-The Panel will also be supported by a member of the Academic Registry who will act as an advisor.
+Membership of the panel includes the Director for Student Success, academic representatives from each School, a representative from the Disability Service, and the Students’ Union Vice-President for Education & Welfare (or nominee).
+The Panel will also be supported by the Academic Registry.